syncfusion-content/javascript-docs/js/ReportViewer/Toolbar-Customization.md

 {% endhighlight %}

-## Add custom items to export dropdown
+## Add custom items to the export drop-down
-To add custom items to the export drop-down available in the Report Viewer toolbar, use the property [`customExportItems`](../api/ejreportviewer#members:members:exportsettings-customexportitems) and provide the JSON array of collection input with index, cssClass name and value property as given below code snippet.
+To add custom items to the export drop-down available in the Report Viewer toolbar, use the property [`customExportItems`](../api/ejreportviewer#members:members:exportsettings-customexportitems) and provide the JSON array of collection input with the index, cssClass name, and value properties as given in following code snippet.

 {% highlight javascript %}
             $(function () {